Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Introduction

-In this paper we are interested in the local study of analytic vector fields $\dot z = \omega(z)$ over $\C$ in a neighborhood of a singular point at the origin.
-When $\omega'(0)\neq0$, the vector field is linearizable, and the local study is finished.
-We are interested here in the case of a singular point of multiplicity $k+1$, and hence codimension $k$: The system is not structurally stable and the multiple singular point splits into several singular points when perturbing the system.
-To study all possible behaviours (phase portraits) it is natural to embed the vector field in a generic $k$-parameter unfolding.
+for some $k\geq 1$ and $a\in\C^*$.
+The singular point $z=0$ of the vector field has multiplicity $k+1$.
+It is also called a \emph{parabolic point} of multiplicity $k$ (or of codimension $k$, since this is a condition of codimension $k$ on the space of vector fields with a singularity at $0$).
+The system is not structurally stable and the multiple singular point typically splits into several singular points when perturbing the system.\footnote{In the case $k=0$, i.e.\ $\omega(0)=0$ and $\omega'(0)\neq 0$, the vector field and its perturbations are uniformly locally linearizable, so the classification is simpler.} To study all possible behaviors (phase portraits) it is natural to embed the vector field in a generic $k$-parameter unfolding.
 This has been done by Kostov \cite{K} who provided a simple normal form

 It is nearly polynomial, save for the term with $a(\epsilon)$, which cannot be removed.
 The Kostov normal form is obtained by a change of coordinate and multi-parameter.
 In \cite{RT} it is shown that the multi-parameter is almost unique, the only degree of freedom coming from rotations in $z$ of order dividing $k$.
 However, in practice, it is quite common to encounter $1$-dimensional perturbations $\omega_\eps$ of \eqref{vector_field0}.
-Generically, such a pertubation satisfies $\frac{\partial \omega_\eps}{\partial \eps}\neq0$.
-What are the possible phase portraits and bifurcations occuring in such perturbations?
+Generically, such a perturbation satisfies $\frac{\partial \omega_\eps}{\partial \eps}\neq0$.
+What are the possible phase portraits and bifurcations occurring in such perturbations?
 This is the question we address in this paper.
+Note that we are interested in the local behavior near $0$.

+One of our hopes is that the fine description done here will be a useful tool for mathematicians to understand and refine the study of generic one-parameter perturbation of parabolic points in one-dimensional complex dynamics, i.e.\ when the time is discrete.